 My cousin gained an obscene intimacy with the city.
 His picture was in its papers.
 His name is engraved on one of its monuments.

-My cousin was aboard the first of the two weaponized jet airliners deployed on September 11, 2001 and flown into the north tower of the World Trade Center at 8:46:40 a.m.
+My cousin was aboard the first of the two weaponized airliners deployed on September 11, 2001 and flown into the north tower of the World Trade Center at 8:46:40 a.m.

 Ken was a husband, a father, a coach, an engineer at Raytheon, a Navy veteran, a graduate of Annapolis.
 We were about the same age.
-I met him only once, a few days after my mother died and when he was on way to a Navy posting in Australia.
-My father, my uncle Tom, and I went to the airport to pick him up, to take him to our grieving.
+I met him only once, a few days after my mother died and when he was on way to a posting in Australia.
+My father, my uncle Tom, and I went to the airport to pick him up, to take him into our grieving.

 D. J. Waldie, author, historian, and as the New York Times said in 2007, "a gorgeous distiller of architectural and social history," writes about Los Angeles on KCET's SoCal Focus blog.

 The image on this page is from a public domain source.